-We first used the new framework to extract parameters and rate expressions from experiments on six groups of size selected droplets, from $5.0 \pm 1.2 \mu m$ to $17.5 \pm 1.2 \mu m$ .
+We applied the AINTBAD code to analyze the homogeneous nucleation data obtained from two different studies: Atkinson et al. (2016); Shardt et al. (2022).
+We first used the new framework to extract parameters and rate expressions from experiments on six groups of diameter selected droplets, from $5.0 \pm 1.2 \mu m$ to $17.5 \pm 1.2 \mu m$ .
 The analysis gave similar prefactors, barriers and rates across all six experiments.
+We further showed that all six experiments can be fitted with just two parameters from one global parametrization.
+The results of Shardt et al. including four experiments with two droplet sizes and two cooling rates were similarly fitted with a single pair of A and B values.